davidgilbertson/react-recollect/README.md

 # React Recollect

-A library for managing state in a React app.

-First things first: **don't use this**.

-Browser support is less that 90% (it uses the `Proxy` object, which can't be polyfilled or transpiled).
-I've only tested it in about 2% of all possible scenarios, and I'll probably lose interest 3 days after I publish it to npm.
+Featureless state management for React.

+What does that mean?
+It means that Recollect doesn't have any 'features' - it has an absolutely miniaml API with (almost) nothing to learn.

+If you want an opinionated library that guides you in structuring a larger app, use Redux.

+If you want 'observables' and 'features', use MobX.

+## Warnings:

+There is no support for any version of IE, Opera mini, or Android browser 4.4, because Recollect uses the `Proxy` object.
+Check out the latest usage stats at [caniuse.com](https://caniuse.com/#feat=proxy)

+This tool is in its early days, so please test heavily in all browsers you want to support and raise any issues you find.

-However I am relying on it in this app: https://github.com/davidgilbertson/scatter-bar so it's not complete garbage.
+However I am relying on it in this app: https://github.com/davidgilbertson/scatter-bar so it's not completely unreliable.

-# Usage, for those that won't heed my warnings
+# Usage

 ## Installation